1 year ago

 "A blighted ovum is a common type of miscarriage.
 It happens when a fertilized egg implants in the uterus but the resulting embryo either stops developing very early or doesn't form at all.
 Nowadays, the term "blighted ovum" is considered out of date.
 Instead, most medical professionals use the term "early pregnancy failure" to describe this situation.

-pregnancy test, because the placenta begins to develop anyway and starts to secrete human chorionic gonadtrophin (hCG), the hormone that these tests look for.
+With an early pregnancy failure, you'll get a positive result on a pregnancy test, because the placenta begins to develop anyway and starts to secrete human chorionic gonadtrophin (hCG), the hormone that these tests look for.
 Early on, you may also have some of the symptoms common in a normal pregnancy, such as fatigue, nausea, and sore breasts.
 Later, when the hormone levels begin to go down, these symptoms will subside and you're likely to have spotting or bleeding.

 The most common (and hurtful) misconception is that there never was a baby.
 There was an embryo.
 There is no way to know how much of the baby formed and when the baby was absorbed.
 Some complaints women have are that people actually suggest to them that their body was confused and that their little one only existed in their mind.
 The body has reacted to the existance of a fertilized egg, the mother was absolutely pregnant--however brief--there was a pregnancy."